Overview

 The system is managed in line with the Australian Government Protective Security Policy Framework.
 Data is stored in Australia, and is protected by high grade security protocols to detect and mitigate against external threats.
 The system is tested frequently to ensure these mechanisms are robust and working as designed.

 Design features include many safeguards to protect the information stored within the system, including audit trails, technology and data management controls, as well as appropriate security measures to minimise the likelihood of unauthorised access to information in a patient’s record.
-In addition to these measures, the My Health Record system is protected by legislation which governs the way the system is accessed, managed and used.
+In addition to these measures, the My Health Record system is protected by legislation that governs the way the system is accessed, managed and used.

 In addition, healthcare providers have obligations to protect personal and health information.